The Buzzer – Livraria Térmita

 © Der Greif

-Nice words by Jörg Colberg: “It’s hard to pick just one photograph from Miguel Proenca’s Behind the Hill, but I figured this one would do.
+With nice words by Jörg Colberg: “It’s hard to pick just one photograph from Miguel Proenca’s Behind the Hill, but I figured this one would do.
 Faith and superstition (or rather their remnants) in the modern world.”

 Cairo, 2011